The Last Chronicle of Barset: Connection to Trollope’s other novels

 While The Last Chronicle of Barset can be read as a stand-alone novel, this text is part of the Chronicles of Barsetshire series.
 This series has six novels that centre on the lives of the people in a small cathedral town situated in the fictional Barsetshire.
-Each novel continues the plot of the previous novel.
 The series revolves around the relationship between the rich and the poor and the sociopolitical laws of the Barsetshire society.
 The first novel, The Warden (1855) centres on the moral dilemmas of Reverend Septimus Harding and he appears again in the second novel, Barchester Towers.

 Moody takes note of Lily Dale's character development from The Small House at Allington (1864) to The Last Chronicle of Barset (1867).
-In the prior novel, Trollope had illustrated Lily Dale to be publicly humiliated and treated as an object.
+In the prior novel, Trollope had shown Lily Dale as publicly humiliated and treated as an object.
 However, in the last novel, Lily firmly states to Johnny Eames, upon the occasion of his final marriage proposal, "I will not have myself planted out in the middle, for people to look at.
 What there is left would die soon."
 Moody suggests that this newfound confidence is evidence of her growth from a timid teenager to a prideful woman.

-Mazurowski points out Reverend Crawley's personality, arguing that Crawley's personality of being both prideful and a self pitying martyr has altered slightly across three novels - 'Framley Parsonage (1860), 'The Small House at Allington(1862) and The Last Chronicle of Barset (1867).
-In Trollope's Framley Parsonage, Mazurowski takes note of Crawley's prideful behaviour as Crawley often mocked his close friend, Arabin by insulting his horse and refusing to feast with him.
+Mazurowski points to Reverend Crawley's personality, arguing that Crawley's personality as being both prideful and a self-pitying martyr has altered slightly across three novels - 'Framley Parsonage (1860), 'The Small House at Allington(1862) and The Last Chronicle of Barset (1867).
+In Trollope's Framley Parsonage, Mazurowski takes note of Crawley's prideful behaviour as Crawley often mocked his close friend Arabin by insulting his horse and refusing to feast with him.
 Mazurowski argues that Crawley's prideful behaviour intensifies in The Last Chronicle of Barset as Crawley becomes prideful to the point where he refuses to see his own self-inflicted suffering.